Intermediate spin state and the B1-B2 transition in ferropericlase at tera-Pascal pressures: III. Results

 We now compute the B1-LS $\rightarrow$ B2-IS thermodynamic phase boundary.
 We use the quasi-harmonic approximation (QHA) to compute the vibrational free energy.
 Supplementary Fig.~\ref{fig:figS3} and Fig.~\ref{fig:figS4} show phonon dispersions of the B2-IS phase using different functionals.
 It demonstrates that thermal electronic excitation with a high T$_{el}$ is required to stabilize phonons in LDA+U$_{SC}$ and PBE calculations.
 This stabilization is related to the stabilization of the metallic state.
 Electron-phonon interaction in the vibrating lattice might also decrease the gap and the required T$_{el}$ for metallization.
 Phonon-phonon interaction might also help to stabilize the unstable modes.
 A dynamical mean-field theory (DMFT) calculation may be necessary to accurately address the effect of electron-electron interaction on the metallic state\cite{25} and anharmonic phonon calculations should also elucidate these instabilities in the phonon spectrum.

 Nevertheless, unavoidable thermal electronic excitations in LDA+U$_{SC}$ calculations stabilize the metallic state and the phonon spectrum.
-We used T$_{el}$ = 7,000K for all the phonon calculations shown in Fig.~\ref{fig:fig5}.
+As long as the phonon dispersion has no imaginary mode frequencies, the electronic temperature does not affect significantly the free energy, thermodynamic properties, and phase boundary.
+We have tested the effect of electronic temperature on the phase boundary and found no significant difference between Tel = 5000 K and Tel = 7000 K, as shown in Supplementary Fig. S8.
+Therefore, we chose to use a consistent Tel = 7000 K for all the phonon calculations shown in Fig.~\ref{fig:fig5}.
 This is an \textit{ad hoc} choice but an approximation that enables a first glimpse of the stability field of these phases.
 Furthermore, with increasing pressure, phonon frequencies increase in both B1 and B2 phases.
 No imaginary frequency exists at these conditions.
 Therefore, at high temperatures, both B2-IS and B1-LS states of fp with x$_{Fe}$ \textless \, 0.125 are dynamically stable in this calculation.

 As recently pointed out \cite{39}, calculations of thermodynamic properties for metallic systems need to fully include thermal electronic excitation effects in a continuum of temperatures, T$_{el}$, in the static part of the calculation.
 The effect of T$_{el}$ on the vibrational properties is more of a second-order effect, even though here we see it is crucial to stabilizing the B2-IS state.
 Despite this non-negligible effect, once phonons stabilize, the impact of T$_{el}$ on the vibrational free energy should be less significant than on the static energy.
 Here we perform the static calculation in a Tel continuum.
 The electronic temperatures are sampled from 0 K to 7,000 K spaced by 1,000 K with temperature interpolations.
 With the vibrational entropy S$_{vib}$ from phonon dispersion, the Gibbs free energy of B1 and B2 phases can be computed using the quasi-harmonic approximation calculations.
 Obviously, T$_{el}$ when the system is in thermodynamic equilibrium.
 A common expression for the free energy in this case